 Azure at The Tampa EDITION Hotel

-New to Tampa Bay as of October, 2022, is EDITION Hotel.
-This luxury hotel is home to Azure Mediterranean restaurant – a gorgeous rooftop, poolside setting sure to impress.
+The EDITION Hotel is a luxury hotel that is home to Azure Mediterranean restaurant – a gorgeous rooftop, poolside setting sure to impress.
 Drinks and small bites are available at some very cool poolside daybeds.

 Whiskey Joe’s